amir16yp/imgbkp/README.md

 5.  **Viewing Files:**

-\- Anyone can view the uploaded images and videos by visiting the IMGBKP app's main page.
+\- You can view a list of the uploaded images and videos if you are logged in
 \- Uploaded files are listed along with their metadata, and download links are provided.
 \- Please note that only those you shared a file's link with can view it.